Keen-Sheen/XRPL/XRP_Ledger_connection/README.md

 ## Combination

-Using these building blocks, I was able to create a simple Python app that:
+Using these building blocks, you are able to create a simple Python app that:

 * Generates a wallet on the Testnet.
 * Connects to the XRP Ledger.